Voting Rights or Voter Suppression?

 - North Dakota:

-- A North Dakota State University study found that about 3 percent of college students were unable to vote in November 2014 because of confusion over residency requirements.
-The 2015 law hinders student voting because it denies their use of identification certificates issued by their university.
+- March 4, 2015 -New survey shows that three percent of North Dakota college students were unable to vote in November 2014 because of confusion over residency requirements.
+State law hinders student voting because it denies their use of identification certificates issued by their university.

 - In January 2016, the Turtle Mountain Band of Chippewas sued the state, alleging that voter ID laws approved in 2013 and 2015 “disproportionately burden and disenfranchise Native Americans.”
-The suit complains that some tribal members were denied the right to vote in 2014 because their tribal ID did not list a current residential address.
-The suit says that some tribal members cannot afford a new tribal ID or the documentation to obtain a state driver’s license or a state ID card.
+The suit charges that the North Dakota law violates the 1965 Voting Rights Act and the U.S. Constitution, asserting that some tribal members were denied the right to vote in 2014 because their tribal ID did not list a current residential street address, as is normal with many tribal IDs.
+The suit says that some tribal members cannot afford a new tribal ID or the documentation needed to obtain a state driver’s license or a state ID card.

 - Ohio permits voter registration on the basis of a driver’s license, Social Security number, military identification, or, if residents lack those forms of ID, they can offer a recent utility bill, bank statement, or paycheck dated within the last 12 months showing name and current address.
 Ohio’s residency requirement is fairly limited – 30 days prior to Election Day.

 - In order to vote, Ohioans must bring some documentation to verify their ID to the polls but the same easily accessible documents required for registration are acceptable for proving ID at the polls.